Henderson assets rise as net outflows beat forecasts

-LONDON Asset manager Henderson Group saw assets rise 3 percent in the first half of the year, helped by gains in financial markets and lower-than-forecast client outflows.
+LONDON Aug 8 Asset manager Henderson Group saw assets rise 3 percent in the first half of the year, helped by gains in financial markets and and lower-than-forecast client outflows.

 While institutional clients continued to pull out money, retail investors put a net 587 million pounds into Henderson's funds during the first half.